166inter/ET66/README.md

-How to run:
+# How to run:

-Make sure the following dependencies are installed:
+### Make sure the following dependencies are installed:

-   * python 3
+   1. python 3
-   * pip (recommended to install tkinter)
+   2. pip (recommended to install tkinter)
-   * tkinter (can install via the python package manager with `pip install tkinter`)
+   3. tkinter (can install via the python package manager with `pip install tkinter`)

-run the following commands:
+### Run the following commands:

    `git clone github.com/166inter/ET66.git`